 - Attractive growth potential: The stocks of small-cap companies have historically outperformed those of large-caps, thanks to their greater growth potential.

 The chart below shows that the small-cap Russell 2000 has beaten the large-cap S&P 500 (SNPINDEX: ^GSPC) since 1979.
 The chart also shows that small-cap stocks are more volatile than those of large-cap companies.

 However, it's important to note that, due to small-cap stocks' volatility, investors' small-cap holdings are likely to lose more value during market crashes.
 During the March 2020 crash caused by the COVID-19 pandemic, the values of small-cap stocks fell faster than the value of the broader market, as expected.
 But small-cap stock prices also rebounded more quickly, especially after Pfizer (NYSE:PFE) announced successful vaccine trials.

 If you want to gain broad exposure to small-cap stocks, these four small-cap index fund ETFs are good options:

 |Schwab U.S. Small-Cap ETF||(NYSEMKT:SCHA)||0.04%|

 |Vanguard Small-Cap Value Index ETF||(NYSEMKT:VBR)||0.19%|

-A cheap expense ratio of 0.04%, along with a 10-year CAGR of 11%, make this ETF an appealing way to invest in domestic small-caps.
-The fund's allocation includes 14% in financials, 18% in healthcare, and 15% in industrials.
-The fund also pays a dividend at a yield of 1.1% of the share price.
+A cheap expense ratio of 0.04%, along with a 10-year compound annual growth rate of 10.4% including dividends, makes the ETF an appealing way to invest in domestic small-caps.
+The fund's allocation includes 16% in financials, 16% in industrials, and 14% in technology.
+The fund also pays a dividend at a yield of 1.2% of the share price.